Mother of 12-year-old girl injured at Indiana mall shooting speaks out - NewsBreak

 “Longest probably 10 minutes of my life because they were all over there at the mall,” she recounted.

-Alison said a worker at the mall helped her girls by letting them in her car and loaning them her phone.Stay up to date with the latest Bakersfield news and weather with 17 News’ daily newsletter
+Alison said a worker at the mall helped her girls by letting them in her car and loaning them her phone.Triple murder under investigation in Schley County

 When she was reunited with her daughters, Alison noticed her 12-year-old was in pain.